Services for students with disabilities

 - A meeting with the Assistant Director of Academic Success must be scheduled no later than 10 working days* after the denial, alleged discrimination within the academic environment based on a disability, or retaliation due to an academic accommodation.
 In this meeting, a discussion of individual needs will take place in an attempt to address the complaint and work toward an appropriate resolution.

-- If the student is not satisfied with the outcome of the meeting with the Assistant Director of Academic Success, he or she must, within 10 working days* of this meeting, contact the Assistant Dean of Academic Success and Director of Records at 512-863-1286 (voice) or email@example.com to schedule an appointment.
-The Assistant Director of Academic Success will make all documentation of the student’s disability available to the Assistant Dean of Academic Success and Advising.
+- If the student is not satisfied with the outcome of the meeting with the Assistant Director of Academic Success, he or she must, within 10 working days* of this meeting, contact the Assistant Dean of Academic Success and Director of Records at 512-863-1286 (voice) or firstname.lastname@example.org to schedule an appointment.
+The Assistant Director of Academic Success will make all documentation of the student’s disability available to the Assistant Dean of Academic Success and Director of Records.

 - In the event that the student believes that the complaint has not been resolved after following the above process, the student has the right to file a complaint with the Office of Civil Rights within the Department of Education.
-In accordance with federal law, if a complaint is made to the Office of Civil Rights, all relevant records would be made available upon their request.
+In accordance with federal law, if a complaint is made to the Office of Civil Rights, all relevant records would be made available upon request.

 Approved by the Faculty on April 24, 2012.